“Politicians have the same occupational hazard as generals – focusing on the last battle and overreacting to that.”

 Monkey Brain won the battle because every time I thought about actually running the numbers to see which investment decision was better, he distracted me with shiny objects.
 I felt like Jeremy in the Secret of NIMH trying to impress Mrs. Frisby.

-You’d think that the little nagging feeling would have been a signal to me that something was wrong (to read about whether or not you should trust that little nagging feeling, subscribe to my free newsletter).
+You’d think that the little nagging feeling would have been a signal to me that something was wrong.
 It wasn’t.

 Fast forward to July 31, 2011.
 Washington D.C. and the news media were up in a lather about a debt ceiling debate.
 We were going to hit the debt ceiling, default on some payment somewhere, and get downgraded.
 I figured the market had nowhere to go but down, as if I had some mole inside of the Beltway whispering about blackmail pictures to every member of Congress and the White House.
 Even though I had no true insider knowledge about what was going on behind closed doors and in smoky rooms, Standard and Poors downgraded U.S. debt, and the market dropped.